 - Drive unregistered motor vehicle

-The long period between the last batch of offences was emphasized before the Magistrate, the client’s good working history, and the likelihood that he would lose his employment if his license was suspended was also highlighted.
+The long period between the last batch of offences was emphasised before the Magistrate, the client’s good working history, and the likelihood that he would lose his employment if his license was suspended was also highlighted.

 Relevant to the Magistrate’s decision, was also the fact that our client had not been previously sentenced to any form of imprisonment (he had not previously received a suspended sentence, intensive corrections order, or immediate custody order).